Volume and Rep Range for Muscle Growth

 Your training program should never be random or unplanned.
 Always walk into the gym with a plan in place.
 Keep a record of your progression for each session and always ensure you are progressively challenging your muscles.

-A well thought out diet along with a structured supplement protocol will help to support muscle growth.
+A well-thought-out diet and a structured supplement protocol will help support muscle growth.
 Low body fat maintenance and sufficient protein intake with the use of a post-training recovery shake (i.e. Musashi Bulk) will help to build overall muscle.

 - NSWIS (3)